 The Chinese name for sea cucumber - hai shen - translates roughly into "sea ginseng."
 It's unclear whether this is in recognition of the sea cucumber's reputation as an aphrodisiac, or because it is considered to be quite healthful.
 It may also have something to do with its slippery feel, as the texture of food weights more heavily in Chinese cooking than other cuisines.
 In any event, the Chinese have been harvesting sea cucumbers for centuries.

-One of the more interesting features about the sea cucumber is a self-defense mechanism known as "auto-evisceration."
+One of the more interesting features of the sea cucumber is a self-defense mechanism known as "auto-evisceration."
 If sufficiently threatened, the animal will rid itself of its gut area.

 Far from being a bizarre form of aquatic suicide, the animal quickly grows a new digestive track to replace the old one.